 Do you have innovative ideas and strategies to share with your fellow counselors throughout the state?
-Why not present a program at the 2019 Annual Conference in Augusta?
+Why not present a program at the 2021 Annual Conference in Athens, November 3rd - 5th.
 Submit a program proposal today!

-Proposals covering various topic and interest areas of school counseling such as Academic Achievement, Information Technology, College Readiness, Social Emotional Learning, and Mental Health Awareness - just to name a few - are accepted.
-Proposals that incorporate this year’s conference theme, School Counselors: Champions for All Students, are highly encouraged!
-School counselors are champions for all students; we are advocates, leaders, collaborators and consultants.
+Proposals covering the various topics and interest areas of school counseling such as Academic Achievement, Information Technology, College Readiness, Social Emotional Learning, and Mental Health Awareness - just to name a few - are accepted.
+Proposals that incorporate this year’s conference theme, School Counselors: Serving Every Student, Every Day, in Every Way, are highly encouraged!

 In addition, we are also welcoming school administrators to attend our conference this year so they can learn more about the potential contributions and impact of school counselors in their buildings.
 Please consider proposing workshops for this targeted audience.

 Deadline to submit your proposal: May 12, 2021

 For questions regarding proposal content, please email email@example.com.

 What Information Do You Need to Submit Your Proposal?

 Proposals are submitted through ProposalSpace.com.
 For new users, please create an account.
 For returning users, please update your existing account rather than create a new one.
 All users, be sure to add proposalspace.com to your email list of safe entities.
 It is important that your ProposalSpace account be correct: the email address Proposal Space uses to send you important messages about your proposal (acceptance, scheduling) is stored in your user profile, not what you list in the proposal submission.
 To update your email address in your account profile: